Ever spot a cool piece of driftwood on the beach or riverbank and wonder, “Can I actually sell this?” ?

 - Shake Test: Fill voids with kraft paper or newspaper.
 If the wood shifts when you shake the box, add more padding.

-Tools like Pirate Ship give you commercial pricing and significant savings.
+By the w3ay, tools like Pirate Ship give you commercial pricing and significant savings.

 Pro Tip: Protect Your Profit Margins